What is syndromic craniosynostosis

-The treatment of syndromic craniosynostosis is dependent upon both functional and appearance-related needs, and should be addressed immediately after your child is born at a medical center where she will have access to pediatric specialists across the many clinical areas she may need.
+The treatment of syndromic craniosynostosis is dependent upon both functional and appearance-related needs, and should be addressed immediately after your child is born at a medical center that includes the pediatric specialists across the many clinical areas your child may need.

-At The Children’s Hospital of Philadelphia, coordinated care of patients with craniosynostosis related to syndromes is managed through the Craniofacial Program, working closely with the Center for Pediatric Airway Disorders to address breathing issues, as well as the Pediatric Feeding and Swallowing Center to manage feeding issues.
+At Children’s Hospital of Philadelphia, coordinated care of patients with craniosynostosis related to syndromes is managed through the Craniofacial Program, working closely with the Center for Pediatric Airway Disorders to address breathing issues, as well as the Pediatric Feeding and Swallowing Center to manage feeding issues.
 Eye protection or balance issues, such as strabismus, are coordinated through the Division of Ophthalmology.

 Because every patient with syndromic craniosynostosis has unique problems, the timing and course of surgical treatment is highly individualized.
 It is important to see a surgeon with expertise in pediatric plastic and reconstructive surgery who specializes in treating these rare conditions.
 Learn more about the current surgical treatment approach for children with craniosynostosis »

 As your child grows, she should also have access to psychosocial support services to address any mental, social or psychological issues that accompany these conditions.